FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 However, if you need only a specific list of prices, you can filter the returned prices with `priceLists` and `currency` arguments.
-Unlike the other price fields, this field doesn't fall back to data from filter constraints because that would make it difficult to return all prices without any filters.
+Unlike the other price fields, this field doesn't fall back to data from filter constraints because that would make it difficult to return all prices.

 <SourceCodeTabs langSpecificTabOnly>
 [Getting entity with filtered all prices](/documentation/user/en/query/requirements/examples/fetching/pricesFieldFiltered.graphql)